MicrosoftDocs/sdk-api/sdk-api-src/content/peerdist/nf-peerdist-peerdistserverpublishstream.md

 ### -param pPublishOptions [in, optional]

-Pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/peerdist/ns-peerdist-peerdist_publication_options_tag">PEERDIST_PUBLICATION_OPTIONS</a> structure that specifies content publishing rules.
+Pointer to a [PEERDIST_PUBLICATION_OPTIONS](/windows/win32/api/peerdist/ns-peerdist-peerdist_publication_options)a> structure that specifies content publishing rules.

 ### -param hCompletionPort [in, optional]